-I bought this plant about three years ago, and as I usually do keep some speciments in pots, planting them into larger pots each year, and move them around the garden.
+I bought this plant about three years ago.
+I do keep some plants in pots, planting them into larger pots each year, and moving them around the garden.

 Up against the conservatory this Clematis Viticella Purpurea Plena..the name says it all: purple full flowered clematis is the best it has even been.
 Each morning this week, as we breakfast, I have watched a large & fat light brown slug slither on the glass or eat round a leaf just close.
 This morning, we were a little later, or maybe it knew I would be out with my slug catcher hat on!
 And each day the squirrel manages to enter the net and get more pears!

 The little chilli plant found it just too hot, so it is now on the table in the shade.